Share of Eighth-Graders Who Met or Exceeded the Standard in Math

 Silicon Valley Institute for Regional Studies

+2019-20 school year data unavailable due to the suspension of CAASPP testing as a result of the COVID-19 pandemic.
 Beginning with the 2013–14 school year, the California Assessment of Student Performance and Progress (CAASPP) became the new student assessment system in California, replacing the Standardized Testing and Reporting (STAR) system.